flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 While using APIs, you should keep in mind that there are certain [limitations](#api-usage-limits), and there may be changes to the version you have now in line with the [Changes Policy](#api-changes-policy).

 API requests and responses must be in a UTF-8 encoded JSON format, regardless of the request's `Content-Type`, `Accept-Charset`, and `Accept` HTTP headers.
-RRequests may also be in a 'relaxed' JSON format: you can use single quotes for strings, and you don’t need to quote property names.
+Requests may also be in a 'relaxed' JSON format: you can use single quotes for strings, and you don’t need to quote property names.
 On the response side, there will always be `Content-Type: application/json` header, and the JSON format will strictly follow the standard.

 ### Authentication

 #### Authentication Scheme
 All publicly available APIs require your application to be authenticated and authorized to make API calls.
-Authentication is done with the HTTP bearer scheme, so all your requests (unless specified explicitly in the request description) should come with an `Authorization` HTTP header with proper value:
+Authentication is done with the HTTP bearer scheme, so all your requests (unless specified explicitly in the request description) should come with an `Authorization` HTTP header with the proper value:

 ```http request
 GET /api/v1/auth/me HTTP/1.1